Remember the good and forget the bad? That’s what happens with euphoric recall.

 Anhedonia

-Do Cravings Equal Euphoric Recall?
+Are Cravings Euphoric Recall?

 Signs You’re Experiencing Euphoric Recall

-How to Cope with Euphoric Recall
+How to Cope With Euphoric Recall

 Negative Recall